 Solution # 2: Keep the bathroom door closed at all times (for obvious reasons).
 Of course, keeping the door close also helps to prevent the spread of unpleasant odors drifting into your kitchen, but it also acts as a visual barrier separating the rooms.
 Place a door draft stopper under the bathroom door to contain any unpleasant smell.

 TIP: To keep your bathroom clean and fresh at all times.
-Try a natural deodorizer using baking soda and a couple drops of any fragrant oil of your choice (Be generous with the oils).
-Mix in a bowl with a whisk or a fork and place mixture into a decorative container.
-Place container in your bathroom to keep it fresh all day every day.
+Try a natural deodorizer using baking soda and a couple of drops of any fragrant oil of your choice (Be generous with the oils).
+Mix in a bowl with a whisk or a fork and place the mixture into a decorative container.
+Place the container in your bathroom to keep it fresh all day every day.
 The scent should last for about a month, depending on how generous you were with the oils.
 After which you can just add a few more drops of oil to refresh.

 It’s an all-natural and inexpensive way to freshen up your home.
 Add it to your kitchen too.
 A small apartment means that the slightest odors will travel throughout the entire apartment so this can help to get rid of food odors as well.